saxoneee/kana-helper/readme.md

     * example: hold 7 and use arrows to choose char
 * use minus (-) on num block to change between hiragana and katakana
 * https://saxoneee.github.io/kana-helper/dist/
+* sadly, no pasting in the textarea is possible and no cursor is shown :/

 ## dev